Opposition MPs rubbish claims of move to oust leader, rift in UNC

 The second said, “Don’t give it too much thought (alleged rift in the UNC).
 This (social media post) is the Facebook equivalent of a tabloid run by PNM and UNC sourpusses.”

-On Saturday, PNM MPs Faris Al-Rawi, Colm Imbert and Fitzgerald Hinds all claimed that a palace coup took place in the UNC in the aftermath of three of its members not supporting Khan’s nomination.
+On Saturday, PNM MPs Faris Al-Rawi, Colm Imbert and Fitzgerald Hinds all claimed that a palace coup had taken place in the UNC in the aftermath of three of its members not supporting Khan’s nomination.